averbraeck/opentrafficsim/docs/01-technical/preface.md

 </pre>

 Java classes, methods and property names are formatted as `code`.
 For methods, (…) indicates ‘with some input’, which may or may not involve multiple equally-named methods with different input.

-!!!
-Note
-    Note that this is the manual of OpenTrafficSim version 1.
-New developments are carried out in OpenTrafficSim version 2, which can be found at [GitHub opentrafficsim2](https://github.com/averbraeck/opentrafficsim2).
-The manual is at [ReadTheDocs opentrafficsim2](https://opentrafficsim2.readthedocs.io).